Galapagos Adventures

-For close to 40 years, O.A.R.S. has guided people of all ages and abilities to fascinating locations worldwide.
-We know how to find exotic and abundant wildlife and scenic locations - without the crowds.
-Whether you prefer to swim with sea turtles or study the 13 species of endemic Darwin Finches, the Galápagos Islands are a must-see for natural history and wildlife enthusiasts.
-Due to the lack of any natural predators, animals meander freely and fearlessly around the islands, giving you endless photographic opportunities, as well as time to gaze into the eyes of some pretty bizarre wildlife.
+Whether you prefer to swim with Galápagos sea turtles or study the 13 species of endemic Darwin Finches, a vacation to the Galápagos Islands is a must-do for natural history and wildlife enthusiasts.
+Due to the lack of any natural predators, the wildlife and animals of the Galapagos meander freely and fearlessly around the islands, giving you endless photographic opportunities, as well as time to gaze into the eyes of some pretty bizarre wildlife.

-The Galápagos’ more than 100 volcanic islands and islets visible today, formed between 3 and 5 million years ago, are located 600 miles from the coast of Ecuador and lie on the equator.
-These islands are spread over roughly 50,000 square kilometers of Pacific Ocean.
+The Galápagos archipelago consists of more than 100 volcanic islands and islets formed between 3 and 5 million years ago.
+These unique wildlife habitats are located 600 miles off the coast of Ecuador on the equator.
+The Galápagos Islands are spread over roughly 50,000 square kilometers of Pacific Ocean.
 They were, of course, the inspiration for Charles Darwin’s theory of evolution.
 There are 13 major islands in the Galápagos, 5 of which are inhabited, including Santa Cruz, Baltra, San Cristobal, Isabela and Santa Maria (aka Floreana).
-The other islands are uninhabited, but are visited by tourists.
+The other islands are uninhabited, but are visited by adventure travelers who eagerly photograph the many species living in their island landscapes.

 When is the best time to visit the Galápagos Islands?